50 Virtual Giving Tuesday Service Ideas

 - Use Your Skills - Offer your services free of charge to a local nonprofit.
 Many are in need of financial and legal assistance.
 They can also use web and graphic designers, marketing and public relations experts and more.

-- Give Tech - Donate extra computers to help make sure kids in your area can “attend” school.
-If you work for a company that is upgrading their technology, ask those in charge to donate the old ones.
+- Give Tech - Donate extra computers to help make sure kids in your area can "attend" school.
+If you work for a company that is upgrading its technology, ask those in charge to donate the old ones.

 Coordinate virtual visits for seniors with an online sign up.
 View an Example

 - Ask How You Can Help - Many nonprofits are getting creative with ways for volunteers to work virtually.
 Check in with your favorite nonprofit to see how you can safely lend a hand.

 - Answer Calls - Crisis hotlines are overwhelmed right now.
 You don't have to be a certified counselor to pitch in.
 You can likely help manage the phones right from your living room.

 - Volunteer Match - Check out one of the biggest networks of nonprofits and volunteers in the nation.
 It has an entire section on its website dedicated to virtual opportunities at nonprofits across the U.S.

 - Direct Relief - This organization works with people impacted by emergencies and people living in poverty across the U.S. and around the world.
 During COVID they've also focused on delivering protective gear.
 If you have PPE to donate, they have a network of warehouses and logistics capabilities to help get the PPE where it needs to go.

 - Translate for Others - Translators Without Borders is working with the World Health Organization to translate important COVID information.
 They need translators to help with medical jargon.

 - Visit the Marketplace - Points of Light has a volunteer marketplace connecting you to nonprofits that need help in your area.